Polynomial Optimization Relaxations for Generalized Semi-Infinite Programs: Polynomial optimization relaxations

 When the sequence $\{ \hat{x}_k \}^{\infty}_{k=0}$ is bounded, it always has an accumulation point.
 This is the case if either $X$ is compact or the objective $f$ is coercive, i.e., the sublevel set $\{x \in X: f(x)\leq \upsilon\}$ is bounded for each value $\upsilon$.
-The uniform continuity condition in \Cref{Asympotic_theorem} (iii) can be ensured if the polynomial extension functions $q_{k,j}(x)$ have uniformly bounded degrees and bounded coefficients.
-In \Cref{sec:Poly}, we will see that this is the case for many common feasible sets.
+The equicontinuity condition in Algorithm~\ref{Asympotic_theorem} (iii) can be ensured if the polynomial extension functions $q_{k,j}(x)$ have uniformly bounded degrees and bounded coefficients.
+In Section~\ref{sec:Poly}, we will see that this is the case for many common feasible sets.